-Yes, backups are an essential part of the modern digital life, which is why we put together our How to back up iPhone or iPad guide.
+Yes, backups are an essential part of the modern digital life, which is why we put together our How to back up an iPhone or iPad guide.
 But once you've created one, how do you put it back on your device and get things going again?
-We explain below.
+We explain below, in our guide to restoring an iPhone or iPad from a backup.

 There are two methods Apple provides for creating backups of your iPhone: iCloud or iTunes.
 If you've already created an iCloud backup then the process of restoring it is quite simple.
 Be aware, though, that when you restore a backup it will delete all the existing data on your iPhone.
 So be sure that your backup is as up to date as possible.